huijing/personal-website-v3/src/content/blog/2015-04-06-the-one-where-i-grok-jquery.md

 There was also some information that we felt would be better presented as through an accordion interface.
 This led me to explore a number of Drupal modules that provided accordion functionality, but I just couldn't find one that fit our requirements nicely.
 I decided, maybe it'd be easier to write my own accordion.

 At this point in time, I had a fair number of projects under my belt.
 However, I still never really got the hang of jQuery.
-As someone without any background in programming, Javascript just seemed kind of daunting.
-HTML and CSS was pretty easy to pick up, but Javascript and jQuery just seemed...hard.
+As someone without any background in programming, JavaScript just seemed kind of daunting.
+HTML and CSS was pretty easy to pick up, but JavaScript and jQuery just seemed...hard.

 The first jQuery learning resource I tried was [Try jQuery](http://try.jquery.com/) by [Code School](https://www.codeschool.com/).
 It was very good, and took me through all the basics of jQuery but somehow it didn't stick.